 The transition has not been without its hardships, though.
 Many students find it difficult to create a daily routine, exercise, and keep a supply of groceries and necessities.
 The IAP has been able to help students by sharing advice in weekly newsletters and through daily interactions, offering resources for grocery delivery, online fitness classes, and how to make other services more easily accessible.
 The IAP has also stressed the importance of self-care and finding ways to stay optimistic during this time by encouraging students to maintain their mental health, as well as physical health.

-While it is true that this semester has not been the college experience many may have dreamed of, UofSC students have set their sights on the months to come and how they will enjoy their university experience even more after living without it.
+While it is true that studying during the coronavirus has not been the college experience many may have dreamed of, UofSC students have set their sights on the months to come and how they will enjoy their university experience even more after living without it.
 As Rhonda says, “I didn’t notice before, but thanks to this social-distancing period, I realized how much I miss ‘normal life’ when I can go to school to represent my culture, discover new places, walk under blossomed trees in our university, and really see and talk to people face to face.”

 Discover the University of South Carolina >